-The module's interface is a 40 pin board-to-board connector designed to accept a product-specific FPC.
-This FPC (Main Flex) has a connector interface to the phone, along with interfaces to various phone components such as receiver, vibrator, external keypad and external keypad illumination.
-The external keypad interface on Main Flex is a 20 pin board-toboard connector.
-This connector interface includes signals of keypad matrix and keypad illumination LEDs.
+The PF interface is a 30 pin board-to-board connector designed to accept a product-specific PF.
+The characteristics of a product-specific PF are typically determined by the product team, and must include a connector interface to the phone, along with possible interfaces to various phone components such as speaker, vibrator, camera...etc.